6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 Now?

-You’ve gained:
+You’ve developed:

 judgement